 These are the basic renter rights in Texas.

-Under the Texas law, a tenant has:
+Under the Texas landlord tenant laws, tenant rights are:

 - The right to quiet enjoyment inside the unit.
 This means Texas tenants can enjoy peace and quiet.

 - A right to a secure home.
 This means landlords must install solid locks and other security measures.
+If a landlord refuses to do this, it can be seen as refusing to make the home safe.

 - The right to a healthy and safe home environment.
 Hence, the landlords are tasked to maintain and repair damages that will affect a tenant's health and safety.